uport-project/veramo-website/docs/react_native_tutorials/react_native_setup_identifiers.md

 })
 ```

 Awesome!
-That's the basic agent configured and ready to use.
+That's a basic agent configured and ready to use.
 Let's try it out :rocket:

 ## Basic User Interface